TAbdiukov/CCSP-Mnemonics/README.md

 #### Another meaning of IAPP.

-Also IAPP - International Association of Privacy Professionals.
+Also, IAPP - International Association of Privacy Professionals.
 Another acronym found in CCSP, about similar topics.
-So privacy=IAPP. eDiscovery=IAPP.
+So, privacy=IAPP. eDiscovery=IAPP.

 ### Legal